OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 }
 ```

-Next we create the batch array based on the previous interface.
-Also we create an `_isBatchedRequestSchedule variable to track if a batch is scheduled or not.
+Next, create the batch array that uses the previous interface.
+To track if a batch is scheduled or not, create an `_isBatchedRequestSchedule variable.
 This will be important later for timing batch calls to the remote service.

 ```typescript
 const _batch: IBatchEntry[] = [];